Answers to frequently asked questions regarding THESEUS-FE

 Method 1 (using native tools):

-Open up the command prompt and enter: ipconfig /all
+Open up the command prompt and enter:

 The block for the Ethernet network card usually starts with "Ethernet adapter Local Area Connection".